System Design Space

 Lower layers are commonly cached across builds, so changes in upper layers build and deploy faster.

-Groups and limits
+Cgroups and resource limits

-• CPU limits: quotas/shares for container processes.
+• CPU limits: quotas and weights for container processes.

-• Memory limits: hard limits and OOM-killer.
+• Memory limits: hard caps and system behavior during OOM.

-• IO limits: control of disk operations.
+• I/O limits: control over disk operations and priorities.

-Containers vs virtual machines
+Containers and virtual machines

 Containers

-• Less overhead and higher density.
+• They have lower overhead and allow higher packing density.

 Virtual machines